-April Branco is a contemporary realist pastel painter.
+April Dawn is a contemporary realist pastel painter.
 An avid artist from young, she used whatever medium available growing up to create images.
-Expressing particular enjoyment and skill with figures she was encouraged to pursue further training in representing the human form in charcoal and eventually pastel, spending three years as a student and apprentice to Ms. Sharon Wilson.
+Expressing particular enjoyment and skill with figures, she was encouraged to pursue further training in representing the human form in charcoal at the Bermuda College and eventually pastel with Ms. Sharon Wilson, spending three years as her student and apprentice.
+Furthering her education at The Art Student’s League in Manhattan she fell in love with clay sculpture and has expanded her portrait work into three dimensional.

 In addition to figurative work Ms. Branco also creates landscapes in oil and abstracts in acrylic.
 Regardless of the subject matter or medium, she has now made it her intention to use her images to uplift, inspire and give back to her community.